How to become a Data Scientist – A complete career guide

 Data Scientist job description

-- Collecting large amounts of data and converting it into a user-friendly format.
+- Collecting massive amounts of data and converting it to an analysis-friendly

-- Using a variety of programming languages, as well as programs for data analysis and collection.
+- Using a variety of programming languages, as well as programs, for data collection and analysis.

 - Having a wealth of knowledge with analytical techniques and tools.

 - Communicating findings and offering advice through effective data visualizations and comprehensive reports.

 - Identifying patterns and trends in data; providing a plan to implement improvements.

 - Predictive analytics; anticipate future demands, events, etc.

 - Contribute to data mining architectures, modeling standards, reporting and data analysis methodologies.

 - Invent new algorithms to solve problems and build analytical tools.

 - Recommend cost-effective changes to existing procedures and strategies.

 - Experience and Fluency in many of these computer/coding programs: SAS, SPSS, MATLAB R, Python, Java, C/C++, Hadoop Platform, SQL/NoSQL Databases.